-The following numbers represent expellable offenses over the past three years; the majority of criminal acts are represented by this list.
-The list is derived from a roster of the principals' recommendation for expulsions; however, all students represented on this for the 2015-2016 2016-2017 school years were mandatory alternative placement in place of expulsion.
-Students that are "mandatory alternative placement" are sent to our alternate placement program or Virtual Academy, which provides on-line courses.
-Nonetheless, for the purpose of this report, the data retrieved from pre-expulsion records should more than suffice due to the fairly rigid protocols in recommending a student for expulsion.
+The following numbers represent significant offenses over the past three years; the majority of criminal acts are represented by this list.
+The list is derived from a roster of the principals' recommendation for expulsions; however, all students represented on this for the 2016-2017

-Please take note that all incidents are recorded in this chart regardless of the outcome of the preexpulsion meeting (i.e., the principal ultimately chooses to expel, mandatory alternative placement, dismiss, etc.) as the concern here is with the occurrence of the offense rather than the disposition of the discipline.
+Please take note that all incidents are recorded in this chart regardless of the outcome of the preexpulsion meeting (i.e., the superintendent ultimately chooses to expel, dismiss, etc.) as the concern here is with the occurrence of the offense rather than the disposition of the discipline.